N.O.V.A. Principles Foundation

 Mr. Ybarra has a reputation for being insightful, compassionate, and professional.
 He has won high-profile criminal, personal injury, and civil cases and has successfully negotiated and handled the acquisition and formation of several large businesses.
 In 2016 Mr. Ybarra was nationally ranked Top 10 Under 40 for excellence in the field of family law by the National Academy of Family Law Attorneys and in 2017 was voted by the American Institute of Criminal Law Attorneys as one of the 10 Best Attorneys in Utah for exceptional and outstanding client service.

 Mr. Ybarra is fluent in Spanish and is committed to serving his community.
 While not practicing law, Daniel enjoys snowboarding, rock climbing, mountain biking and spending time with his wife and daughter.

-Lyman Gifford has been a nonprofit executive for more than 34 years.
-He is the first Executive director for N.O.V.A.
-Principles Foundation.
+Lyman Gifford has been a nonprofit executive for nearly 40 years.
+He is the first Executive director for NOVA Principles Foundation.
 He earned his Master’s Degree in Nonprofit Management and Philanthropy, graduating with honors from Baypath University.
 He has worked for the nonprofit sector in Utah, Idaho, Texas, Alaska, and Washington.
-His career has seen a broad discipline of responsibilities including 27 years in senior management, 15 years as an executive director.
+His career has seen a broad discipline of responsibilities including 27 years in senior management, 15+ years as an executive director.

 Mr. Gifford has been a Certified Fundraising Executive (CFRE) since 1995.
 He is the recipient of the Fundraising Executive of the Year from the AFP Idaho Chapter.
 He has been an active participant of the Association of Fundraising Professionals, has served on local chapter boards and at the AFP International level as a member of the International Education Committee.

-He and his wife have been married nearly 40 years and love spending time with their three children and nine grandchildren.
+He and his wife have been married for more than 40 years and love spending time with their children and grandchildren.